Achievable Rates for Channels with Deletions and Insertions: Abstract

 \section{Abstract}

 This paper considers a binary channel with deletions and insertions, where each input bit is transformed in one of the following ways: it is deleted with probability $d$, or an extra bit is added after it with probability $i$, or it is transmitted unmodified with probability $1-d-i$.
 A computable lower bound on the capacity of this channel is derived.
 The transformation of the input sequence by the channel may be viewed in terms of runs as follows: some runs of the input sequence get shorter/longer, some runs get deleted, and some new runs are added.
 It is difficult for the decoder to synchronize the channel output sequence to the transmitted codeword mainly due to deleted runs and new inserted runs.

-We consider a decoder that decodes the positions of the deleted and inserted runs in addition to the transmitted codeword.
-Analyzing the performance of such a decoder leads to a computable lower bound on the capacity.
+The main idea is a mutual information decomposition in terms of the rate achieved by a sub-optimal decoder that determines the positions of the deleted and inserted runs in addition to decoding the transmitted codeword.
+The mutual information between the channel input and output sequences is expressed as the sum of the rate achieved by this decoder and the rate loss due to its sub-optimality.
+Obtaining computable lower bounds on each of these quantities yields a lower bound on the capacity.
 The bounds proposed in this paper provide the first characterization of achievable rates for channels with general insertions, and for channels with both deletions and insertions.
-For the special cases of deletion channels and duplication channels where previous results exist, our rates are very close to the best-known capacity lower bounds.
+For the special case of the deletion channel, the proposed bound improves on the previous best lower bound for deletion probabilities up to $0.3$.